spachava753/rollout/SPEC.md

   The `/logs/` directory is downloaded to the host after the agent/verifier run and are often useful for debugging and analysis.

+  **Working Directory:** The working directory for agent and verifier execution is determined by the task's `environment/Dockerfile`.
+If not explicitly set via `WORKDIR`, it inherits from the base image.
+Task authors should set `WORKDIR` explicitly to avoid ambiguity.

 - **solution/**: The solution folder must contain a `solution/solve.sh` script.
 Other dependencies are allowed.
 This folder is copied to `/oracle` by the Oracle agent at runtime and executed from the working directory.
 If no solution is provided, the Oracle agent cannot be used to sanity check the task.
 - **tests/**: The tests folder must contain a `tests/test.sh` script.
 The test script should install test dependencies and verify the agent completed the instruction.
 The test may be anything, from executing `pytest` to using LLM as a judge to verify task completion.